msuimpress/msuimpress/README.md

-Official GitHub repository for IMPRESS Lab at Mississippi State University.
+Official GitHub repository for IMPRESS Lab.
+IMPRESS Lab is a part of the Department of Electrical Engineering within the Bagley College of Engineering at Mississippi State University and works on projects involving signal processing and remote sensing.

 For the older repository; https://github.com/impresslab